saparya04/realTimeNotifications/README.md

 - When a new notification is sent, an **email alert** is triggered to the configured recipient email.

 ## 🖥️ Frontend Integration
 The frontend is served from the `public` directory.
-Modify `public/index.html` and `public/output.css` (generated from Tailwind CSS) for UI customization.
+Modify `public/index.html` for UI customization.

 ## 🤝 Contributing
 1. Fork the repository